-If a child needs to take medicine at school, he/she must give the medicine to the Office Manager at the beginning of the school day with a written note from a doctor (for prescription medicine) or parent (for over the counter items, such as aspirin or cough syrup) with exact dosage and times for administration.
+If a child needs to take medicine at school, he/she must give the medicine to the School Nurse at the beginning of the school day with a completed medication form (for prescription medicine) or parent (for over the counter items, such as aspirin or cough syrup) with exact dosage and times for administration.
 This medicine must also be in the correct prescription bottles.
+KIPP cannot accept medication outside of the prescription bottle.